12 January 2021

 In his first semester on the job, Dr Wertz focused on enhancing the existing peer-tutoring programme for quantitative subjects.
 Through consultations with tutors, faculty members and administrators, he learnt about the needs, opportunities and constraints of the system.
 He is now working on developing a broad policy to meet the needs of the different stakeholders.
 In addition to peer-tutoring, Dr Wertz plans to offer workshops on Excel, Git and LaTex in the future.

-Valentina Zuin, Assistant Professor of Social Sciences (Urban Studies) has taken on the role of the CTL coordinator looking into experiential learning and community-engaged education.
+Valentina Zuin, Assistant Professor of Practice in Social Sciences (Urban Studies) has taken on the role of the CTL coordinator looking into experiential learning and community-engaged education.

 Dr Catherine Sanger, Senior Lecturer of Social Sciences (Global Affairs) and Director at the CTL, provided an overview of the two roles.
 “Dr Wertz’s role is focused on mentoring and managing peer-to-peer learning (e.g, tutors and graders) in quantitative subjects and as a resource for faculty members who want to enhance quantitative skills-development in their courses.
 Asst Prof Zuin’s role is focused on supporting faculty members who want to integrate experiential learning into their courses and generating concrete strategies for enhancing experiential learning in the curriculum.”